Career Intermission Program

 What You Need to Know About the Career Intermission Program

 Military service members who want to take time off to pursue academic achievements, start a family, support an ailing family member, work for private industry, or just take a sabbatical from military service can leave active service for up to three years under a lesser-known DoD program.
 The Career Intermission Program allows selected service members in all DoD branches to take a 1-3 year sabbatical before returning back to Active Duty service.

 If you’ve never heard of the program, you’re not alone.
 What is the Career Intermission Program, or CIP?
 Who is eligible for CIP?
 And where can you find out more?
 We hope to answer your first questions here.

 What is the Career Intermission Program?

 The CIP isn’t new, but it is under-marketed and so often stays unknown.
 In 2009, Congress approved the Career Intermission Pilot Program (CIPP) to increase retention rates by allowing service members to step away from active duty for a brief time to pursue other personal or professional goals.
 However, it wasn’t offered in all branches of the military until 2014, when the Army and Air Force became the last services to offer CIP to their members.
 The good news is that the 2019 NDAA authorized CIP as a permanent program.

 Under the program, approved service members that have applied are able to take at least one year off of Active Duty, but no more than three years.
 At the end of the intermission, members return to Active Duty with no penalties in rank.
-However, the member will owe two months of Active Duty service for every one month of CIP time (2-1 owe back).
+Upon returning to service, the member will owe what they took out (Updated with 2022 NDAA as previously it was 2x time taken out).